oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Calendar/docs.md

 * select "Share link"
 * fill the email address field with the email of the person you want to share your calendar with
 * press enter
-* to just get the link press the chain symbol next to the mail envelope symbol<br>
+* to just get the link press the chain symbol next to the mail envelope symbol

 ![](calendar_share_menu2.png)